Live Webinar for Pediatric Therapists. Complete all sessions for 10.5 Contact Hours (1.05 CEUs)

 5:25 pm EST • 4:25 pm CST • 3:25 pm MST • 2:25 pm PST (US)

-This live webinar, held over 3 days, focuses on using the NDT Practice Model in treating the child with hypotonia.
+This live webinar focuses on using the contemporary NDT Practice Model in treating the child with hypotonia.
 Specific strategies to improve motor control in this population will be presented.
 Treatment strategies based on the common impairments of the sensorimotor system in this population will be demonstrated through the use of videotapes, case studies and practice labs.
-Participants will problem solve strategies to improve functional motor performance of the child with hypotonia.
+Participants will practice strategies to improve functional motor performance of the child with hypotonia.
+A jointed rag doll is required for portions of the course to enable practice of handling strategies.
+This course is designed for the physical therapists, physical therapy assistants, occupational therapists, and occupational therapist assistants.

 - Describe the common impairments seen in children with hypotonia.

-- Utilize current motor control research as it applies to postural control in the child with hypotonia
+- Utilize current motor control literature as it applies to postural control and individual/task/environment in the child with hypotonia.

 OTs, OTAs, PTs, PTAs, working with children with hypotonia, infancy through adolescence.